Wether Goats: Important Facts You Need to Know!

 Castration involves removing the testicles in male goats.
 It can be achieved with different techniques.

 A. Banding: Banding is a non-surgical method of castration that involves placing a tight rubber band or elastrator ring around the base of the scrotum.
-It cuts off the blood supply to the testicles, causing them to shrivel and fall off eventually.
+It cuts off the blood supply to the testicles, causing them to shrink and eventually fall off.
 It is a relatively simple and cost-effective technique, but it may take a few weeks for the testicles to detach completely.
 In my experience, I have seen many bucklings and lambs ringed with a rubber band.
 The procedure can only be performed in animals younger than one week in the UK.
 It is a potentially painful period for the animal, so injecting pain relief and following up with pain management is essential.
 I don’t particularly like banding in Goat Kids and prefer a surgical castration.

 B. Surgical Castration: Surgical castration is a method that involves making incisions in the scrotum to remove the testicles.
 It requires the use of sterilized instruments and proper surgical techniques.
 This method allows immediate removal of the testicles and can be performed under anesthesia by a professional Veterinarian.
 It is effective and typically results in a faster recovery compared to banding.